SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ## Concatenating Text and Numbers

-Besides for summing up numbers, the operator + is also used for joining pieces of text (concatenation of two strings one after another).
+Besides for summing numbers, the operator + is also used for joining pieces of text (concatenation of two strings one after another).
 In programming, joining two pieces of text is called "concatenation".
-Here is how we can concatenate a text with a number by the + operator:
+Here is how we can concatenate a text with a number using the + operator:

 ```python
 first_name = 'Maria'